strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Cowrie.md

 Ok, that path is just horrid.
 The long number is a unique idea for our Cowrie system.
 Apparently, Docker Reaaaaalllly did not collisions.
 The overlay2 denotes this a a writeable layer for our container.

-Basically, this means we can edit our system in this directory.
+Basically, this means we can edit our Docker container system in this directory.

 Let's edit this file.